redsun-acquisition/redsun-plugin-template/PROMPTS.md

-# napari Plugin Prompt Reference
+# RedSun plugin prompt reference

 When you first run the template to build a RedSun plugin, you will be prompted for some configuration options.
 Your answers to these prompts will determine